User Guide#

 Where to start?#

-It is important to understand that the key elements of this library are curve construction, financial instrument specification, foreign exchange (FX) and risk sensitivity.
-All of these functionalities are interlinked and potentially dependent upon each other.
-This guide’s intention is to introduce them in a structured way.
+This means that financial instrument specification, curve and/or surface construction from market data including foreign exchange (FX) will permit pricing metrics and risk sensitivity.
+These functionalities are interlinked and potentially dependent upon each other.
+This guide will introduce them in a structured way and give typical examples how they are used in practice.

-Let’s start with the fundamental constructors Curve and Instrument.
+Let’s start with some fundamental Curve and Instrument constructors.

 In [1]: from rateslib import *